CIG-UCL/MedICSS_2022_microImag/README.md

 ## Prerequisite

-We will use [MATLAB](https://uk.mathworks.com/products/matlab.html) throughout the entire course, so make sure to have it installed on you computer.
+The entire course is developed in [MATLAB](https://uk.mathworks.com/products/matlab.html), so make sure to have it installed on you computer.
+The course was tested on MATLAB R2022a.
+The Deep Learning Toolbox and Statistics and Machine Learning Toolbox are available from 2019a version on, so you should have at least that version.

 ### MATLAB ad-on toolboxes